lalaee/lalaee.github.io/README.md

 # Identity
-A Design case study on one of the produts I resently designed for front-end project where I showed my UX process, prototype design skills and motion abilities.
+A Design case study on one of the produts I resently designed for where I showed my UX process, prototype design skills and motion abilities.
 Made using HTML5 & CSS3.
-🙂

 - [Demo](https://lalaee.github.io/) - See live version of code here